 • Purchase of musical equipment

-• Production and composition software / hardware
+• Music production and composition software / hardware

-• Performance related technology that will enable you to improve your income from music
+• Performance-related technology that will enable you to improve your income from music

-• Costs relating to essential upgrade/, repair or maintenance of existing instruments and equipment
+• Costs relating to essential upgrade, repair or maintenance of existing instruments and equipment

 Opportunities